aj-tao/income-statement-projection/README.md

         - Investment Income: increase by 0.625% (multiplicatively)
         - Gross Claims: decrease by 0.7% (multiplicatively)

-2. **Compute the total net income for the years 2022-2025 for 100 different scenarios of annual changes, accounting for interest rates of 2%, 4%, 6%, and 8%.**
+**<u>2.
+Compute the total net income for the years 2022-2025 for 100 different scenarios of annual changes, accounting for interest rates of 2%, 4%, 6%, and 8%.</u>**

 This is implemented in `total net income for forecasting data scenarios.xlsm`, using macros.
 Note that in order to run these macros, ensure that macros are enabled for this file and that `income statement projections.xlsm` is opened as well.